Get A Lawsuit Loan in Montana

 • You need to have a valid lawsuit.

-• You need to be represented by an attorney or law firm.
+• You need to be represented by a personal injury attorney or law firm.

 • You need to be the plaintiff in your litigation, suing for compensation.